Edward the Black Prince: War in Aquitaine (1366–1370)

-When Prince Edward heard of the surrender of Limoges to the French, he swore "by the soul of his father" that he would have the place again and would make the inhabitants pay dearly for their treachery.
+When Prince Edward heard of the surrender of Limoges to the French, he swore that he would have the place again, and make its residents pay for treason.
 He set out from Cognac with an army of about 4,000 men.
-Due to his sickness he was unable to mount his horse, and was carried in a litter.
-During the siege of Limoges, the prince was determined to take the town and ordered the undermining of its walls.
+Due to his illness, he was unable to mount his horse, and was carried in a litter.
+During the Siege of Limoges, the prince was determined to take the town and ordered the undermining of its walls.
 On 19 September, his miners succeeded in demolishing a large piece of wall which filled the ditches with its ruins.
 The town was then stormed, with the inevitable destruction and loss of life.

-The Victorian historian William Hunt, author of Prince Edward's biography in the Dictionary of National Biography (1889), relying on Froissart as a source, (Note: Jean Froissart (1337 – c.
-1405), a contemporary court historian and a major historical source of the Prince's campaigns) wrote that when the bishop was brought before Edward, he told the bishop that his head should be cut off (though Lancaster persuaded him not to carry out the deed) and that the city was nevertheless pillaged and burnt, and 3,000 persons of all ranks and ages were massacred.
-However, modern scholarship, including the historian Richard Barber writing in 2008 in the Oxford Dictionary of National Biography, and drawing on a wider range of evidence, places casualties much lower than Froissart does – around 300 garrison soldiers and civilians in total.
-Edward returned to Cognac; his sickness increased, and he was forced to give up all hope of being able to direct any further operations and to proceed first to Angoulème and then to Bordeaux.
+Historians John Froissart and William Hunt write that when the bishop was brought before Edward, he told the bishop that his head should be cut off (Lancaster stopped him from doing this) and that the city was nonetheless pillaged and burnt, and 3,000 persons of all ranks and ages were massacred.
+However, modern scholarship, drawing on a wider range of evidence, places casualties much lower than Froissart does – around 300 garrison soldiers and civilians in total.
+Edward returned to Cognac; his sickness increased, and he was forced to give up all hope of being able to direct any further operations, and to proceed first to Angoulême, and then to Bordeaux.